 - ensure you understand your employer's policies and procedures regarding glove use, including infection prevention and occupational health policies - ensure that you attend training as required - understand the substances that you use, handle or come into contact with and the impact of your employer's COSHH and other risk assessment findings - understand the precautions and control measures that are in place and use them.
-This may include gloves for the protection of those you care for, or for the protection of your own skin - participate in skin checks and questionnaires (health surveillance)

-• regularly apply hand cream after hand washing and at the end of each work period.
+This may include gloves for the protection of those you care for, or for the protection of your own skin - participate in skin checks and questionnaires (health surveillance) - regularly apply a moisturising hand cream ideally containing an emollient after hand washing and at the end of each work period.